bishoph/sopare/readme.md

 Next steps/TODOs:

   * Optimizations (e.g. word separation, performance)
-  * Make use of logging
-  * Python3 compatibility
+  * Python3 compatibility and testing, install guides

 Project status:

   * The project is able to learn sound patterns and to identify similar sounds even under different circumstances
-  * False positives still occur
   * Word separation is not perfect
+  * Runs on several PIs 24/7 and controls smart home devices, smart mirrors, robots and alike
+  * False positive rate is near zero for two-word recognition
+  * Help needed in terms of python3 (numpy/scipy/pyaudio dependencies, installation, documentation, ...)

 Usage: